CLAT Preparation Tips 2024: Study Material, Books, Section-wise Weekly & Monthly Study Plan

 How to Prepare for CLAT without Coaching?

-In the current COVID times, it is difficult to step out of the house to join a coaching institute.
-However, the question, "How to prepare for CLAT 2024?" keeps hovering the minds of a lot of candidates.
-Therefore let us check out some essential tips to prepare for CLAT 2024 without coaching:
+"How to prepare for CLAT 2026?" keeps hovering the minds of a lot of candidates.
+Therefore we provid some essential tips to prepare for CLAT 2026 without coaching:

-• CLAT question papers: Regular practice is the key to success for CLAT 2024 exam.
-Therefore, do not shy away from practicing as many CLAT question papers and sample papers as you can.
+• CLAT question papers: Regular practice is the key to success for CLAT 2026 exam.
+Therefore, practicing CLAT question papers and sample papers is advised.
 However, remember that after attempting a paper it is also must to analyse it well so that you can work on your weaker areas.

 Q: Please explain a proper strategy for CLAT for pure droppers, with proper schedule.